careerfairsystems/nexpo-app-flutter/README.md

 # Arkad Flutter Application

 This is the arkad application rewritten using the flutter framework.
-The goal the development of this applicaiton is to get a very modern look and feel to the Arkad application.

 ## Installation
 * Start by installing Flutter.
 Information regarding the installation of Flutter can be found at flutter.dev.
 When installing flutter there will be steps to install the other requirements(Android studio and x-code for instance).
 Make sure to follow those steps.